pykale/pykale/README.md

 ## Examples, Tutorials, and Discussions

-See our numerous [**examples (and tutorials)**](https://github.com/pykale/pykale/tree/master/examples) on how to perform prediction tasks in PyKale.
+See our numerous [**examples (and tutorials)**](https://github.com/pykale/pykale/tree/master/examples) on how to perform various prediction tasks in a wide range of applications using PyKale.

-Ask and answer questions over on [PyKale's GitHub Discussions tab](https://github.com/pykale/pykale/discussions).
+Ask and answer questions on [PyKale's GitHub Discussions tab](https://github.com/pykale/pykale/discussions).

 ## Contributing